Skip to content

 Compiles to a standalone native binary.
 The binary is linked with the C runtime and has no external dependencies.

-# Compile to native binary (Cranelift backend, default)
+# Compile to a native binary

 $ turbolang build hello.tb